iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 7. Send data from the Event Binding using $event reserved word
 8. Two way Binding in the Form
 9. Using ngif with else Comditionin HTML Template
-10. styling Dynamically for the Component templates Using ngStyle
+10. Styling Dynamically for the Component templates Using ngStyle